jessicarose00/100-days-of-code/log.md

 ### Day 26: November 4th, 2019

-**Focus**: Day 1 as a Diversity Scholar at Pydata 2019
+**Focus**: Day 1 as a Diversity Scholar at Pydata NYC

 **Progress**:
 - connected with an inspiring group of diversity scholars
 - attended several great [sessions](https://pydata.org/nyc2019/schedule/)
-- gathered even more advice and tips on how to contributing to open source
+- gathered even more advice and tips on how to contribute to open source

 **Thoughts**:
 A few bites from the day: